Western Kentucky vs. Old Dominion NCAA Football Odds, Plays and Insights | October 16, 2021

 Western Kentucky vs. Old Dominion College Football Odds, Plays and Insights

-Oddsmakers heavily favor the Western Kentucky Hilltoppers (1-4, 0-0 C-USA) when they visit the Old Dominion Monarchs (1-5, 0-0 C-USA) on Saturday, October 16, 2021 in a matchup between C-USA foes at Kornblau Field at S.B.
+C-USA foes square off when the Western Kentucky Hilltoppers (1-4, 0-0 C-USA) visit the Old Dominion Monarchs (1-5, 0-0 C-USA) on Saturday, October 16, 2021 at Kornblau Field at S.B.
 Ballard Stadium.
-Western Kentucky is favored by 12.5 points.
-The over/under is set at 67.
+Western Kentucky is favored by 13 points.
+The total has been set at 67 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.